New Zealand Esports Federation Incorporated

 - carry out any activity or support any person or organisation that may contribute to the above objects.

-- do any act or thing incidental or conductive to the attainment of any of the above objects.
+- do any act or thing incidental or conducive to the attainment of any of the above objects.

-(a) encourage and support individuals and other entities in New Zealand affiliated with the NZeSF in the development and coordination of both amateur and professional eSports competitions;
+- encourage and support individuals and other entities in New Zealand affiliated with the NZESF in the development and coordination of both amateur and professional esports competitions;

-(c) constantly improve eSports and promote it in the light of its values – humanitarian, educational, cultural, unity of purpose and ability to promote peace;
+- constantly improve esports and promote it in the light of its values – humanitarian, educational, cultural, unity of purpose and ability to promote peace;

-(d) encourage and support the promotion of ethics in eSports as well as education of youth through eSports and to dedicate its efforts to ensuring that, in eSports, the spirit of fair play prevails and violence is banned;
+- encourage and support the promotion of ethics in esports as well as education of youth through esports and to dedicate its efforts to ensuring that, in esports, the spirit of fair play prevails and violence is banned;

-(h) To promote integrity, ethics, and fair play with a view to prevent all methods or practices, such as corruption, doping or match manipulation, which might jeopardize the integrity of matches, competitions, players, officials and members or the NZeSF.
+- To promote integrity, ethics, and fair play with a view to prevent all methods or practices, such as corruption, doping or match manipulation, which might jeopardize the integrity of matches, competitions, players, officials and members or the NZESF.

 Article 3 – Non-discrimination and Promoting Female Participation